herochief/cheatsheet/readme_syntax/readme.md

 ## <a name="book"> Bookmark </a>

 Say your readme is very long and hence you need a guide to move you to different parts quickly.
-One way is to create internal links is through headers in the file.
-When someone clicks the link, it will take you to that part of the page.
+One way is to create internal links to headers in the file.
+When someone clicks the link, it will take you to that part of the page with that header.

 There are 2 parts to the process.